 Truck accidents can be caused by a range of things, as who is found liable for a collision will vary case by case.
 Some examples of who could be found liable following truck accidents include, but are not limited to:

-- The truck driver – In a lot of trucking cases, the fault could be with the truck drivers.
+- The Truck Driver – In a lot of trucking cases, the fault could be with the truck drivers.
 If you believe driver error caused the accident, then they could be found liable.
 Driver error includes distracted driving, speeding, drunk driving, and other violations.
 Every driver owes a duty of care to others on the road.
 This means they legally must behave as a reasonable person would to ensure the safety of other people.
 If they breach this (e.g., using their phone while driving), then they could be found liable for your case.

-- Trucking company – A trucking company can be held liable for a collision either directly through their own fault (e.g., knowingly hiring an unqualified driver) or via vicarious liability.
+- Trucking Company – A trucking company can be held liable for a collision either directly through their own fault (e.g., knowingly hiring an unqualified driver) or via vicarious liability.
 The Federal Motor Carrier Safety Administration (FMCSA) explains that trucking companies can be held liable for any motor vehicle accident involving one of their trucks or drivers, regardless of ownership status or employment.

-- Vehicle parts manufacturer – If a manufacturer has assembled and distributed defective parts that have then caused a malfunction that contributed to a truck accident, they could be held liable for the negligent distribution of products.
+- Vehicle Parts Manufacturer – If a manufacturer has assembled and distributed defective parts that have then caused a malfunction that contributed to a truck accident, they could be held liable for the negligent distribution of products.

-- Government entity – A government entity within the State of Florida could be found liable in a case if the accident was caused by something under government jurisdiction.
+- Government Entity – A government entity within the State of Florida could be found liable in a case if the accident was caused by something under government jurisdiction.
 For example, bad road design, poorly maintained roads, or missing road signs that are considered necessary for the safety of drivers.

-- Maintenance team – In the case that the mechanics tasked with maintaining the truck make any crucial errors when maintaining, inspecting, or repairing the vehicle, and this fault then leads to a collision on the roads, this can mean the maintenance team could be found liable.
+- Maintenance Team – In the case that the mechanics tasked with maintaining the truck make any crucial errors when maintaining, inspecting, or repairing the vehicle, and this fault then leads to a collision on the roads, this can mean the maintenance team could be found liable.

 If you or a loved one have been involved in a truck collision, then contact The Law Place today!
 Here at our law firm, our attorneys possess 75 years of combined experience, and many are AVVO 10.0 rated, so you can be confident that your case will be well handled and handled with the utmost dedication.
 Our team recognizes motor vehicle accidents can be extremely damaging, both mentally and physically, so we will fight tirelessly to ensure you get the justice you deserve.